idevz/vanilla/README.md

 #vanilla
 ### One bouquet of vanilla
 *what's vanilla?
-It's A Opentresty Web Framework For PHPER.*
+It's An Opentresty Web Framework For PHPER.*

 *Just like a vanilla*